redline-design/redline-design-website/replit.md

     - Fills proportionally based on how many services have been viewed
     - Formula: `(currentIndex + cardsPerPage) / totalServices * 100%`
     - Smooth transition animations as window advances
-  - **Animated Scroll Hint**: Pulsing text with service counter and bouncing down arrow
+  - **Animated Scroll Hint**: Pulsing text and bouncing down arrow
-    - Text fades in/out (opacity: 0.5 → 1 → 0.5) showing "Scroll to explore all services (X-Y of 10)"
+    - Text fades in/out (opacity: 0.5 → 1 → 0.5) showing "Scroll to explore all services"
     - Red down arrow bounces vertically (y: 0 → 8px → 0)
     - Infinite loop animations with smooth easing
   - Sticky positioning with minimal container height (120vh on mobile, 150vh on desktop)